Program FAQsWhat is the origin of the name Echo?

 Community & Placement FAQsWhere could I possibly be placed if I were to do Echo?
 Do I have a say in this placement?
 How do you decide where each student goes?

 The Echo Program announces partner dioceses in April.
-Admitted applicants are asked to commit to the program in March before knowing where they may be placed.
+Admitted applicants are asked to commit to the program in March before knowing where they will be placed.
 Those who accept an invitation to join Echo will rank possible diocesan placements in their order of preference.
 The Echo admissions committee considers individual preferences and many other factors, as they prayerfully discern the make-up of each Echo community.
-Apprentices, theology teachers, and mentors complete a Discernment Tool that helps the Echo staff and diocesan leader make parish and school placements, which are announced during orientation in June.
+Apprentices, theology teachers, and mentors complete a Discernment Tool that helps the Echo staff and diocesan leaders make parish and school placements, which are announced during orientation in June.

 Echo communities include between three and five apprentices or theology teachers.

 Each Echo apprentice in a community has a separate parish/site assignment.

 Echo theology teachers could be placed in the same school, but they would each have a separate mentor and separate teaching responsibilities.

 Yes.
 Due to varied work hours, apprentices and theology teachers are each required to have their own vehicle during the two-year program.